 Completing the Subrecipient vs. Contractor Determination Checklist

-Click the image to download the checklist as an Excel file.
+Click the image above to download the checklist as an Excel file.

 When awarding federal funds to a non-profit entity or a government, a pass-through entity must determine whether each agreement casts the non-profit or government as a subrecipient or as a contractor.
 Put another way, you must determine whether you are entering into a subaward or a procurement contract.

 The pass-through entity should select an employee who fully understands the scope of work that the entity receiving federal funds is to provide.
-This employee should then complete the following Subrecipient vs. Contractor Determination checklist.
+This employee should then complete the following Subrecipient vs. Contractor Determination checklist (click the link to directly view and download the file).

 This checklist is composed of 10 questions, which are from the Uniform Guidance.
 If the answers to the first 5 fields are “yes,” it is evidence of a subrecipient relationship.